 - Region of cover: Worldwide.
 Every single country.
 Choose to flexibly include or exclude USA & Canada, depending on your travel.

-- Period of cover: With Genki World Explorer you are covered for up to 2 years.
-After 2 years, you can simply renew to a new plan.
+- Period of cover: With Genki Explorer you are covered for up to 2 years.
+After 2 years, you can renew to a new plan.

 - Home country: Your chosen home country should be a country where you have no visa restriction and access to the national health system.
 However, visiting friends and family is covered for up to 42 consecutive days within 180 days.

-- Inclusions & exclusions: You are not only covered for medical emergencies but also for medically necessary treatments (ear infection, flu), initial mental health issues, and sports injuries.
+- Inclusions & exclusions: Medical emergencies and medically necessary treatments (ear infection, flu), initial mental health issues, and sports injuries are covered.
 Pre-existing conditions and pre-existing pregnancies are not covered.
 Read more examples.